zzx0220/mri-suite-freesurfer/README.md

 To begin with, one should build the image or directly pull the pre-built image.
 Several settings need to be fixed for specific aims (see below).

-# Pull and push
-Use the github workflow to automatically build the image after push to the github repository.

 # Pre-settings
-Because the extract data of freesurfer is too large, please mannually extract it when using this image.
+Because the extract data of freesurfer is too large, please mannually add the installer to this folder and your license as well.
+After that, build this image.

 # Mount local data
 Usually we want to mount local data to the container, set this when run this image by